jmhammond/math-courses/README.md

 # Hammond's Math Classes

 This is a Hugo static site for my class pre-class content.
-Starting with trig class.

 This will also serve as a base for any other hugo projects I explore for my classes.
 I'm currently using:
 - MathJax 3